2017 Farok J. Contractor, Rutgers Business School

 Source: World Bank / UNCTADStat

 FDI is an alternative channel to exports in reaching a foreign buyer.
-An American purchasing a Honda CR-V may not know whether this particular car was assembled in Honda’s US subsidiary, or exported to the US from Honda’s Mexico subsidiary, or shipped to the US out of Japanese production.
+An American purchasing a Honda CR-V may not know whether his or her particular car was assembled in Honda’s US subsidiary, exported to the US from Honda’s Mexico subsidiary, or shipped to the US out of Japanese production.
 (All three sources are used.)
-Honda’s USA subsidiary employs 30,000 Americans directly (and an estimated additional 60,000 indirectly).
-The worldwide total stock of FDI in 2015 was US$24,983 billion, and the total jobs (at multinational headquarters and subsidiaries globally) are likely to approach the hundreds of millions, in numbers similar to exports.
+Honda’s USA subsidiary employs 30,000 Americans directly (and an estimated 60,000 more indirectly).
+The worldwide total stock of FDI in 2015 was US$24,983 billion, and the total jobs (at multinational headquarters and subsidiaries globally) are likely to approach the hundreds of millions, the numbers attributable to exports.

 Some economists estimate that the world GDP is at least 10 percent higher—or an additional US$8.5 trillion—because of globalization.
 Globalization has produced enormous net benefits for the world: gains for consumers, hundreds of millions of additional jobs, and alleviation of mass poverty in developing nations.